Noir97/DeepSeekPlayground/README.md

-# AI Game Room
+# DeepSeek Game Room

 A collection of interactive games where you can watch an AI (powered by DeepSeek) solve puzzles while explaining its thought process in real-time.
+What's different from other AI game rooms is that this one fuses the AI's reasoning process with the game's mechanics, all the in-game interactions are in the reasoning process.
+It's interesting to see how the AI solves the puzzles.

 ## Current Games